 Jerome J. Lohr College of Engineering Career Fair - Spring 2021

 Whether you are looking for a full-time job or an internship, you will find the Engineering Career Fair at South Dakota State University a great place to start your search.
 This career fair is held specifically for engineering students.
 The event provides an opportunity for prospective employers from a wide range of industries to meet with engineering students interested in working for their companies.

-Due to COVID precautions, we invite you to join our Virtual Career Fair, which will take place on Thursday, February 11th from 12 p.m. to 4:00 p.m.
+Due to COVID-19 precautions, we invite you to join our Virtual Career Fair, which will take place on Thursday, February 11 from noon to 4 p.m.

 The fair is open only to SDSU students.
 The primary target audience is students with majors, minors, certificates in the Jerome J. Lohr College of Engineering.
 Academic areas of study include: